HammadJaved09/The-Unsubscribe-Problem/README.md

 SQL: For data cleaning and aggregation.

 Power BI: For dashboarding and visualization.

-Excel / Python (optional): For initial EDA and data formatting.
+PowerPoint: For Summarzing Key Findings and creating presentation for stakeholders.

 📊 Key Insights

-Overall engagement rates (Open 59–60%) are consistent across categories.
+Overall open & click rates (Open 59–60%) (Click rate 17-19%) are consistent across categories.

+Unsubscriber rate is very high approx 5.05%.
+It should be less than 1%.

 Newsletter category drives the highest raw unsubscribes (506).